reinanan/reinanan/README.md

 ### my humor can be something else sometimes so please just block me if you dont like it, i mean it okay
 as i said i do not MEAN any of those jokes, im actively trying to change thanks

+### if you dont like anything about me just dni please thanksyou
+idc if this sounds corny ok i mean it

 ##  About Me ദ്ദി◝ ⩊ ◜.ᐟ !